 Q: Does forgiveness mean forgetting what happened?

 A: No, forgiveness does not mean forgetting the offense or condoning the behavior.
-It means releasing the resentment and anger associated with the event and choosing to move forward without being consumed by bitterness.
+Plus, it means releasing the resentment and anger associated with the event and choosing to move forward without being consumed by bitterness.
 Forgiveness is about freeing yourself from the emotional burden of the past, not erasing the memory of it.

 Q: Is it possible to forgive someone who is not sorry?